 - Coat – the dense double coat is tawny, honey or red-gold in color.
 While the outer hairs are coarse and rough, the undercoat or inner hairs are soft.

-Visit the Chinook Club of America website to find out registered breeders of this dog breed near you.
-If you plan to go in for a Chinook rescue, you can also visit Craigslist.
-There you can find Chinook dog on sale or adoption.
-Before buying or adopting, ask to see all the health records of the puppy.
+Visit the Chinook Club of America website to find registered breeders near you.
+Before adopting, ask to see all the health records of the puppy.
 You do not want a dog that comes with a host of health issues.
 If possible, seek to meet the puppy’s parents.
 Ensure that the pup’s dam has a good temperament.
 This can have a direct bearing upon your pet’s temperament.

 Be wary of breeders or sellers who aren’t willing to answer your questions or who seem to have an off-putting relationship with their dogs.
 Ask the breeder specifically what his intentions are behind breeding Chinooks.
 If s/he seems to be in it only for the money, steer clear from them.